ArdentLeKhey/Lynx_Events/README.md

 ## Support

-You can ask for help on these disagreements:
+You can ask for help on these discords:

 [My discord](https://discord.gg/hEhcEE4)